Pakistan Maritime Security Agency: Equipment

+Uniform

+Pakistan Maritime Security Agency adopted its distinctive uniform on 11 July 2024.The uniform's design is listed at the page.

 Vessels

 Pakistan Maritime Security Agency operates several vessels built locally at KSEW Ltd. and in China's Huangpu and Xijiang shipyards.
 It also has some vessels transferred from the United States Coast Guard.
 PMSA currently operates three squadrons as listed below:

 Aircraft

 The Pakistan Maritime Security Agency operates one aircraft squadron known as Squadron 93 PMSA.
 The squadron was inaugurated on 23 June 1988 with the induction of a Fokker F27 Friendship an interim measure, for sea surveillance.
 The aircraft was stationed at Jinnah Terminal for the purpose of logistics support.
 In 1993, the PMSA acquired the Britten-Norman Defender stationed at Mehran Naval Air Station.

 Bases

-PMSA currently operates from five bases namely:
+PMSA currently operates from multiple bases namely: